 Delphi, with its remarkably preserved ruins dotted along the southern slopes of Mt.
 Parnassus, is one of Greece’s most famous archaeological sites.
 Many visitors arrive on a day trip from Athens, but a multi-day trip means a more relaxing day of sightseeing, and the option to add a nearby destination such as the mountain village of Arachova or Meteora’s monasteries.
+Many of the experiences included in our Athens travel guide are day trips.
 The footpaths that access the open-air ruins can be steep and uneven, so it’s worth considering a private tour to allow groups with limited mobility to set their own pace.

 The Byzantine monasteries set high on Meteora’s soaring rock formations are among the most dramatic sights in Greece.
-Each of the monasteries have different opening days and hours, but guided tours take care of the complicated logistics, ensuring that clients can visit up to three monasteries in a single day.
+Each of the monasteries have different opening days and hours, but guided tours included in our Athens travel guide take care of the complicated logistics, ensuring that clients can visit up to three monasteries in a single day.

 A private driver greets clients as soon as they step off the train from Athens, and personal service throughout the day ensures a tailor-made experience from beginning to end.